aryan55254/datavista/README.md

 ## Key Features
 ✅ Extracts Text, Images, and Links from Any Webpage
-⚡ Fast and Efficient Scraping with Puppeteer
+⚡ Fast and Efficient Scraping with cheerio
 🔄 Real-time Data Extraction
 🔒 Secure Authentication with JWT
 📱 User-Friendly Dashboard